knpatel5900/Docker/README.md

                   docker-logrotate \
                   docker-engine

-## Images, containers, volumes, and networks stored in /var/lib/docker/ aren’t automatically removed when you uninstall Docker.
+**Images, containers, volumes, and networks stored in /var/lib/docker/ aren’t automatically removed when you uninstall Docker**

-_It’s OK if yum reports that none of these packages are installed.
+_It"s OK if yum reports that none of these packages are installed._

-Images, containers, volumes, and networks stored in /var/lib/docker/ aren’t automatically removed when you uninstall Docker.
+_Images, containers, volumes, and networks stored in /var/lib/docker/ aren’t automatically removed when you uninstall Docker.
-Installation methods
+Installation methods_

-_You can install Docker Engine in different ways, depending on your needs:_
+**You can install Docker Engine in different ways, depending on your needs:**

 _You can set up Docker’s repositories and install from them, for ease of installation and upgrade tasks.
 This is the recommended approach._
 _You can download the RPM package and install it manually and manage upgrades completely manually.
 This is useful in situations such as installing Docker on air-gapped systems with no access to the internet._